heinigec/billard/README.md

 ## Coding guidelines

 To format the code clang-format is used.
-Example of usage:
+Usage:

-clang-format -style=google -i Ball.cpp
+./format_code.sh

 ## Rendering